Estimated reading time: 7 minutes

 How can you do that?
 By writing a book.

-The smartest business leaders we work with have discovered that leveraging a book to get their thoughts out there shines a bright light onto them that shows the world who they are and attracts the right people into their lives.
+The smartest business leaders have discovered that leveraging a book to get their thoughts out there shines a bright light onto them that shows the world who they are and attracts the right people into their lives.

 If you have something to say, getting published is one of the best ways to get your message in front of the people who need it most, regardless of how many books get sold or which bestseller lists you are on.